Microsoft/azure-docs.cs-cz/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"

 # Register the target storage account with your active directory environment under the target OU (for example: specify the OU with Name as "UserAccounts" or DistinguishedName as "OU=UserAccounts,DC=CONTOSO,DC=COM").
 # You can use to this PowerShell cmdlet: Get-ADOrganizationalUnit to find the Name and DistinguishedName of your target OU.
 If you are using the OU Name, specify it with -OrganizationalUnitName as shown below.
 If you are using the OU DistinguishedName, you can set it with -OrganizationalUnitDistinguishedName.
+You can choose to provide one of the two names to specify the target OU.
 # You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
 Join-AzStorageAccountForAuth `
         -ResourceGroupName "<resource-group-name-here>" `
         -Name "<storage-account-name-here>" `
         -DomainAccountType "ComputerAccount" `
-        -OrganizationalUnitName "<ou-name-here>"
+        -OrganizationalUnitName "<ou-name-here>" or -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>"
 ```

 Následující popis shrnuje všechny `Join-AzStorageAccountForAuth` akce provedené při spuštění rutiny.
 Pokud nechcete příkaz používat, můžete tyto kroky provést ručně:

 > [!NOTE]
-> Pokud jste již úspěšně `Join-AzStorageAccountForAuth` provedli výše uvedený skript, přejděte k další části "3.
-Zkontrolujte, zda je tato funkce povolena".
+> Pokud jste již výše `Join-AzStorageAccountForAuth` uvedený skript úspěšně provedli, přejděte k další části "1.3 Potvrďte, že je funkce povolena".
 Není nutné provádět níže uvedené operace znovu.

 #### <a name="a-checking-environment"></a>a.
 Kontrola prostředí